 \subsection{Adaptive and implementable learning rates}

-The careful reader might already notice that the learning rates recommended in \eqref{eq:learning-rate-asynQ} depend on the mixing time $\tmix$ --- a parameter that might be either {\em a priori} unknown or difficult to estimate.
-Fortunately, it is feasible to adopt a more adaptive learning rate schedule which does not rely on prior knowledge of $\tmix$ and which is still capable of achieving the performance advertised in Theorem~\ref{thm:main-asyn-Q-learning}.
+As alluded to previously, the learning rates recommended in \eqref{eq:learning-rate-asynQ} depend on the mixing time $\tmix$, a parameter that might be either {\em a priori} unknown or difficult to estimate.
+Fortunately, it is feasible to adopt a more adaptive learning rate schedule, which does not rely on prior knowledge of $\tmix$ while still being capable of achieving the performance advertised in Theorem~\ref{thm:main-asyn-Q-learning}.

 \paragraph{Learning rates.} In order to describe our new learning rate schedule, we need to keep track of the following quantities for all $(s,a)\in \cS\times \cA$: \begin{itemize} \item $K_t(s, a)$: the number of times that the sample trajectory visits $(s,a)$ during the first $t$ iterations. \end{itemize} In addition, we maintain an estimate $\widehat{\mu}_{\mathsf{min},t}$ of $\mumin$, computed recursively as follows